Folsom Endodontist | Folsom Endodontics

-The first consultation will be used to determine the best course of treatment using a clinical examination; this may include x-rays.
-We encourage you to take this time to get to know our highly trained dentist by asking questions and letting them know any of your concerns, which will also allow them to come up with the best treatment plan.
+The first dental consultation at our Folsom endodontics office will be used to determine the best course of dental treatment using a clinical examination; this may include x-rays.
+We encourage you to take this time to get to know our highly-trained staff, dentists, and endodontists by asking questions and letting them know any of your concerns, which will also allow them to come up with the best dental treatment plan.

 What is Endodontics?

 Endodontic therapy, also known as root canal therapy, is a dentistry procedure of an infected or inflamed tooth.
 The procedure is carried out in the nerve or pulp chamber of the tooth.
 This area is important during a tooth’s growth and development.
 However, once a tooth is fully mature it can survive without the chamber because it continues to be nourished by the tissues surrounding it.
 After endodontic therapy the patient will no longer feel any pain in that area because the nerve tissue has been removed and the infection has been eradicated.